Join me as we look at an amplifier I’ve been meaning to write about for years – the incredible Sansui AU-20000.

 Results

 WOW!
 I was almost as happy with the result here as the owner of this stunning Sansui AU-20000 is I think!
-I have to give a shout-out to Shaughan, her owner, for his patience with this job which had been with me since January.
+I have to give a shout-out to Shaughan, her owner, for his patience with this job which has been with me since January.
 I’ve had people leave AU-20000s with me before, knowing I might not be able to look at them for a couple of months, only to collect them again, wasting everyone’s time.
 Shaughan is not one of those customers!
 For anyone reading this and contemplating such silliness, know that I now charge for that wasted time.

 Repairing amplifiers like this is not only a technical challenge for me but also a way of demonstrating what can be achieved with the right approach.
 This sort of work showcases what we do in many ways, so it’s a story worth telling.
 I love equipment like this and fixing it is a labour of love for me.
 Just keep in mind that all good work takes time, the busy workload is there for a reason.